 Valuation risk.
-Nearly all of the fund's investments are valued using a fair value methodology.
-The sales price the fund could receive for any particular portfolio investment may differ from the fund's valuation of the investment, particularly for illiquid securities and securities that trade in thin or volatile markets.
+The sales price the fund could receive for any particular portfolio investment may differ from the fund's valuation of the investment, particularly for illiquid securities and securities that trade in thin or volatile markets or that are valued using a fair value methodology.
 These differences may increase significantly and affect fund investments more broadly during periods of market volatility.
-Investors who purchase or redeem fund shares may receive fewer or more shares or lower or higher redemption proceeds than they would have received if the securities had not been fair-valued or if a different valuation methodology had been used.
-The ability to value the fund's investments may also be impacted by technological issues and/or errors by pricing services or other third party service providers.
+Investors who purchase or redeem fund shares on days when the fund is holding fair-valued securities may receive fewer or more shares or lower or higher redemption proceeds than they would have received if the securities had not been fair-valued or if a different valuation methodology had been used.
+The fund's ability to value its investments may also be impacted by technological issues and/or errors by pricing services or other third party service providers.